 The new Jerusalem is also pictured as a cube, a huge cube, 12,000 stadia long and wide and high.
-The point is that the holy city, the people of God, are the dwelling of God.
-We, the people of God will be God's new Holy of Holies, we ourselves will be God's new Most Holy Place.
+The point is that the entire holy city is the Holy of Holies, the dwelling of God.
+We, the people of God, will be God's new Holy of Holies, we ourselves will be God's new Most Holy Place.

 Garden Ornaments in Solomon's Temple - since we've mentioned Solomon's temple, notice how he decorated it.
 Solomon decorated the temple to look like a garden, to remind Israel of the garden of Eden, when God and people lived together.
+In the garden, God and people were together.
+So also, in the temple God and people were meeting together in the same place.